 What is a presale, anyhow?

-Typically, you presell by setting up your sales page, discounting your course, and sending an email out to your list and getting feedback that allows you to charge more with a better course for your fully priced launch.
+Typically, you presell by setting up your sales page, discounting your course, and sending an email out to your list.
+This gives you feedback that allows you to charge more with a better course for your fully priced launch.

 That is the TL;DR version of what a presale is, but stick around because we are going to dive into the nitty gritty.